PatternPal/PatternPal/docs/dev/recognizers/patterns/decorator.md

 1. (knockout) is an implementation of `Component`
 2. (high) is an abstract class
 3. (knockout) has a field of type `Component`
-4. (high) has a constructor with a parameter of type `Component`, which it passed to its field
+4. (high) has a constructor with a parameter of type `Component`, which it passes to its field
 5. (knockout) calls the method of its field in the implementation of the method of `Component`
-    i. if Component is an abstract class, it overrides the method of Component
+    1. if Component is an abstract class, it overrides the method of Component
 7. (knockout) is inherited by at least 1 other class

 **ConcreteDecorator class**